OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 This document focuses on machine learning.
 Nevertheless, here is a quick summary of the machine learning threats from this document that also apply to heuristic systems:

 - Model evasion is also possible for heuristic models, -trying to find a loophole in the rules
-- Model theft through use - it is possible to train a machine learning model based om input/output combinations from a heuristic model
+- Model theft through use - it is possible to train a machine learning model based on input/output combinations from a heuristic model
 - Overreliance in use - heuristic systems can also be relied on too much.
 The applied knowledge can be false
 - Data poisoning and model poisoning is possible by manipulating data that is used to improve knowledge and by manipulating the rules development-time or runtime
 - Leaks of data used for analysis or testing can still be an issue